-Today, these projects provide significant tax relief to homeowners by generating over $17.6 million in annual revenue to financially support government and community services and public schools.
+Today, these projects provide significant tax relief to homeowners by generating over $22 million in annual revenue to financially support government and community services and public schools.
 Mayor Cahill also worked to create new housing and homeownership opportunities throughout the City and provide funds for low and moderate-income residents to make needed repairs to their existing homes.
-Since Mayor Cahill took office, over 3,500 market-rate and affordable homes have been built or rehabilitated citywide, helping New Brunswick become New Jersey’s fastest growing urban center, according to the 2000 Census.
+Since Mayor Cahill took office, over 5,600 market-rate and affordable homes have been built or rehabilitated citywide, helping New Brunswick become New Jersey’s fastest growing urban center, according to the 2010 Census.
 These economic successes have fueled tremendous job growth in New Brunswick.
-With over 6,000 new jobs created for New Brunswick residents over the past 10 years, the City’s annual unemployment rate is the lowest for New Jersey’s urban centers.
+With over 7,000 new jobs created for New Brunswick residents over the past 10 years, the City’s annual unemployment rate is the lowest for New Jersey’s urban centers, despite a national recession.

 New Brunswick has also experienced an unprecedented drop in crime with the number of crimes cut in half.
 Mayor Cahill has increased the size of the New Brunswick Police Department and increased the scope of its mission by instituting programs such as DARE, GREAT, Crime Watch, National Night Out, Anti-Crime Unit, bicycle patrols, and marine patrol unit.
 The New Brunswick Police Department has also achieved accreditation and adheres to the best policies and practices in the nation.

 Mayor Cahill is a lifelong resident of New Brunswick.
 He was educated at St. Peter’s Elementary and High Schools and earned an Associates Degree from Middlesex County College.
 He went on to obtain a Bachelor of Science Degree in Law Justice from Glassboro State College (now Rowan University) and a Masters Degree in Criminal Justice from Rutgers University.
 He obtained his Juris Doctorate from Seton Hall School of Law.